KH-9 Hexagon: Development

-The KH-9 was originally conceived in the early 1960s as a replacement for the CORONA search satellites.
+KH-9 was, according to many who worked on it, the most sophisticated mechanical satellite in history.
+It was conceived in the early 1960s as a replacement for the CORONA search satellites.
 The goal was to search large areas of the Earth with a medium resolution camera.
 The KH-9 carried two main cameras, although a mapping camera was also carried on several missions.
 The photographic film from the cameras was sent to recoverable re-entry vehicles and returned to Earth, where the capsules were caught in mid-air by an aircraft.
 Four re-entry vehicles were carried on most missions, with a fifth added for missions that included a mapping camera.

 Between September 1966 and July 1967, the contractors for the Hexagon subsystems were selected.
 Lockheed Missiles and Space Company (LMSC) was awarded the contract for the Satellite Basic Assembly (SBA), Perkin Elmer for the primary Sensor Subsystem (SS), McDonnell for the Reentry Vehicle (RV), RCA Astro-Electronics Division for the Film Take-Up system, and Itek for the Stellar Index camera (SI).
 Integration and ground-testing of Satellite Vehicle-1 (SV-1) were completed in May 1971, and it was subsequently shipped to Vandenberg Air Force Base in a 70 ft container.
 Ultimately, four generations ("blocks") of KH-9 HEXAGON reconnaissance satellites were developed.
 KH9-7 (missions 7 to 12) was the first to fly a Block-II panoramic camera and SBA.
 Block-III (missions 13 to 18) included upgrades to electrical distribution and batteries.
 Two added tanks with ullage control for the Orbit Adjust System (OAS) and new thrusters for the Reaction Control System (RCS) served to increase KH-9's operational lifetime.
 In addition, the nitrogen supply for the film transport system and the camera vessel was increased.
-Block-IV (missions 19 and 20) was equipped with an extended command system using plated wire memory.
+Block-IV (missions 19 and 20) was equipped with an extended command system using plated-wire memory.
 In the mid 1970s, over 1,000 people in the Danbury, Connecticut area worked on the secret project.

 A reentry vehicle from the first Hexagon satellite sank to 16000 ft below the Pacific Ocean after its parachute failed.
 The USS Trieste II (DSV-1) retrieved its payload in April 1972 after a lengthy search, but the film had disintegrated during the nine months underwater, leaving no usable photographs.

 Over the duration of the program, the lifetime of the individual satellites increased steadily.
 The final KH-9 operated for 275 days.
 The satellite mass with and without the Mapping Camera System was 13300 and 11400 kg, respectively.

+NRO intended to replace HEXAGON with ZEUS, later DAMON—HEXAGON's camera flown on the Space Shuttle—but DAMON was canceled in December 1980.
+In December 1976 NRO launched the first KH-11 KENNEN.
+While its electro-optical digital imaging had a smaller field of view than HEXAGON, by not needing film KENNEN was usable for years.